BorrowSanitizer/docs/src/dev/guide.md

 # Development Guide

 BorrowSanitizer has multiple components.
-Each can be built and tested individual via `xb`.
+Each can be built, linted, and tested individually via `xb`.

 | Component                  | Subdirectory  | Link  |
 |----------------------------|---------------|:-----:|